Nasman27/Crowd_funding_ETL/README.md

 # Conclusion:

 Working on the ETL mini project has been a valuable experience, providing hands-on exposure to the entire Extract, Transform, and Load process.
-We took our raw data from the csv files and leveraging pandas dictionary and looping techniques with list comprehension  we cleared out  unnecessary information and created insightful dataframes/tables.
+We took our raw data from the excel files and leveraging pandas dictionary and looping techniques with list comprehension  we cleared out  unnecessary information and created insightful dataframes/tables and stored the data in four csv files.
 We created a full ETL pipeline which includes visualizations for easier understanding..It gave us the confidence that we are ready to work in the industry with such sort of projects.